nickwang0808/recipe-scraper-dockerized/README.md

 ## Usage

-simply call `docker run <name> <url>` to return the parsing result, the script automatically determins if it needs to use wild_mode based on the url
+simply call `docker run <name> <url>` to return the parsing result, the script automatically determins if it needs to use wild_mode based on the url.